Last Updated on March 16, 2023

-We’ve started many weekends in Durham exploring all the things to do at Eno River State Park.
+We’ve started many weekends in Durham exploring everything to do at Eno River State Park.
 This is where you should start when exploring the outdoors in Bull City, even if you’re searching for a hike near Raleigh or Chapel Hill.

-Our personal favorite paths there include Cole Mill, Cox Mountain, and Buckquarter Creek.
+Our personal favorite trails at this state park include Cole Mill, Cox Mountain, and Buckquarter Creek.

 Downtown Durham’s buildings host some of the coolest street art, centering on the civil rights era like the one pictured above, which you’ll find at 120 Morris Street.

 There are also some cool murals dedicated to civil rights leader Pauli Murray throughout the city.